 Phoenix and Central Arizona

 If you prefer the conveniences of city living, then Phoenix is the best choice in Arizona.
 It’s the fifth-largest city in the USA by population, and its metropolitan area also includes other independent cities like Scottsdale, Mesa, Gilbert, Tempe, Chandler, Peoria, and Surprise.
-Taken together, this area provides the widest range of homes to choose from when moving to Arizona.
+Taken together, this area provides the widest range of homes to choose from when moving to AZ.
 There are homes to suit all budgets, and active adult communities ranging from under 100 homes to over 27,000 homes.

 Despite its size with almost 5 million inhabitants, it’s still relatively easy to get out into the surrounding desert and mountains.
 Choose places on the edge of the urban area, like Mesa or Gilbert, and you can get the best of both urban and outdoor living.
 There are dozens of museums, parks and gardens, restaurants, excellent shopping, and of course, numerous golf resorts.
 Outside the city, you can enjoy hiking and other outdoor activities in many regional parks.